afefede/afefede/README.md

 ### Editor Stories
 - As a Editor I need to see examples of look-n-feel of basic framework globally shared items.
-- As a Editor I need to see examples of how to add animation/interaction to each components.
+- As a Editor I need to see examples of how to add animation/interaction to each components. [@see Image Animation](https://tympanus.net/Development/AnimatedImagePieces/gallery.html)
 - As a Editor I need to see examples of accessible anchor links. [@see variety.com](http://variety.com/2017/digital/news/kevin-hart-laugh-out-loud-streaming-platform-launch-date-1202491634/)
 - As a Editor I need to see examples of how the framework handles responsive images.
 - As a Editor I need to see examples of how the framework treats hero and main feature areas.
-- As a Editor I need to see examples of primary menu systems.
 - As a Editor I need to see examples of the frameworks grid system.
 - As a Editor I need to see examples of email layout templates.
 - As a Editor I need to see examples of responsive video.